soulspace-org/domain-driven-design-model/docs/ddd/c-abstract-core.md

 #Abstract Core (Concept)
 ## Description
+The most fundamental differentiating concepts in the model, factored into distinct classes, abstract classes, or interfaces.
 ## Documentation
 Even the core domain model usually has so much detail that communicating the big picture can be difficult.